 If you have a space that’s more constrained than your creativity, how do you design a small living room?

-Designing a stunning living room can feel intimidating without an interior decorator.
+Designing a stunning living room can feel intimidating without an interior decorator—and you might not want the headache of roping your landlord into a major rental apartment renovation.
 But if you want to maximize your den, and don’t have an Architectural Digest budget, all hope isn’t lost.

 There are a million ways to make the most out of a small living room.
 And since you’re going to spend hours and hours and hours of your life there, it’s definitely worth investing some time into making it perfect.
 Whether you want an impressive media display or a gorgeous gallery wall, we sourced the expert tips you need to get the most out of your soon-to-be favorite room.

 Before you get started, ground yourself in this mindset: your living room doesn’t need to be one-size-fits-all – it just needs to fit you.
 So we devised an easy plan to help you make the best use out of your living room: